ayan878/reach_index-assigment/README.md

-Here’s a combined version of the README description and the implementation steps for the assignment:

----

 # ReachInbox.ai Assignment

 This assignment involves building a web application with key functionalities including a login page, onebox screen, keyboard shortcuts, a custom text editor, and support for light and dark modes.
 You will use React.js, Tailwind CSS, and Next.js to develop the application, with API integrations for data fetching and interaction.